 Legislation

 Constituents of food contact materials that transfer from these materials into the food may affect the chemical safety -as well as the quality of the food, its taste and smell, and its appearance.
 To ensure a high level of food safety, all food contact materials must comply with Regulation (EC) No 1935/2004 on materials and articles intended to come into contact with food when placed on the European market.
-This is a framework regulation that does not cover yet many materials in detail.
-In addition to this Regulation, all FCM must be manufactured in accordance with Good Manufacturing Practices (GMP, Commission Regulation (EC) No 2023/2006), and specific Union legislation on certain materials, including on plastic and ceramics, as well as with National legislation on other materials.
+This is a framework regulation that does not cover many materials in detail yet.
+In addition to this regulation, all FCM must be manufactured in accordance with Good Manufacturing Practices (GMP, Commission Regulation (EC) No 2023/2006), and specific European Union legislation on certain materials, including on plastics and ceramics, as well as with national legislation on other materials.

-A revision of the EU legislation on FCMs was announced in May 2020 as part of the European Commission’s Farm to Fork Strategy but despite several preparational steps, a new legal texts is not foreseen before 2027 – with the result that as of 1 January 2026 the German ink ordinance will enter into force and become the most comprehensive EU national law.
-A Swiss ink ordinance is already in place since more than a decade.
+A revision of the EU legislation on FCM was announced in May 2020 as part of the European Commission’s Farm to Fork Strategy, but despite several preparational steps, a new legal text is not foreseen before 2027 – with the result that as of 1 January 2026, the German ink ordinance will enter into force and become the most comprehensive EU national law.
+A Swiss ink ordinance has already been in place for more than a decade.

 EuPIA has several Q&A documents to address the most relevant issues :

-This document provides answers to frequently asked questions related to the legal status of food contact material inks.
-A special focus is on questions relating to demonstrating compliance of printed food contact materials with the relevant legal provisions
+This document provides answers to frequently asked questions related to the legal status of FCM inks.
+A special focus is on questions relating to demonstrating compliance of printed FCM with the relevant legal provisions.